NathanArunaaa/E.L.A.R.T-Robot-Framework/README.md

 ```

 ```
-Port 85 will be listening for user inputs from the controller side.
+Port 85: will be listening for user inputs from the controller side.
 Joysticks a physical input method will be used like buttons or joysticks. (controller=transmiiter, robot=receiver
 ```
 ```
-Port 86 will be listening for sensor data from the robot. (controller=Receiver, robot=transmitter)
+Port 86: will be listening for sensor data from the robot. (controller=Receiver, robot=transmitter)
 ```
 ```
-Port 87 will be listening for user input from the controller and sending data to the robot (controller=trasnmitter
+Port 87: will be listening for user input from the controller and sending data to the robot (controller=trasnmitter)
 ```

 ![Uploading Screenshot 2023-08-05 at 12.53.58 AM.png…]()